SEED Lab Members

 Dr. Jamie Lawler

-Dr. Lawler is a clinical and developmental psychologist with expertise in early adversity, parenting, and self-regulation.
-Her research program is grounded in developmental psychopathology and focuses on the impact of early life stress on the socio-emotional development of children.
-She has a particular interest in the development of self-regulation, parent-child relationship factors that promote resilience, and interventions to support positive development in high-risk children.
+Dr. Lawler is a clinical and developmental psychologist with expertise in early adversity, parenting, self-regulation, and early childhood socio-emotional health.
+Her research program is grounded in developmental psychopathology and focuses on the impact of early life stress on the socio-emotional development of children and on interventions to promote resilience.
+Dr. Lawler has a particular interest in the development of self-regulation, parent-child relationships as protective factors, and interventions to support positive development in high-risk children, including school-based behavioral health interventions.
 Her work examines developmental processes at multiple levels of analysis, incorporating bio-markers of stress, dyadic parent-child interactions, and environmental influences on parenting and child development.
 Her current research projects can be found on the Projects page.
 Over the last decade, Dr. Lawler has investigated the socio-emotional outcomes of early institutionalization, the determinants of parenting, and effects of the child welfare system.
 She also conducted an intervention study examining the efficacy of executive function training and mindfulness-based interventions on school-aged children’s self-regulation.
+She has recently combined these training interventions into one resilience-building intervention called SMART Skills for Kids: Self-regulation, Mindfunless, And Resilience Training, which she plans to evaluate in the coming years.
 See the Publications page to read more.
 Contact Dr. Lawler at [email protected] or sign up for an appointment during her office hours.

 Dr. Angela Staples